-I don't recommend it, but if you want to use a credit score checker daily, indulge yourself!
+If you want to check your credit score daily, indulge yourself!
 Soft inquiries, that is, requests that are not submitted as part of a financing request, have no impact on your credit score.

-But “hard inquiries” can have a negative impact on your score.
+But a hard check can have a negative impact on your score.
 The logic is simple: a person who has multiple requests for financing over a short period of time sends worrying signals about their financial health.